binded/http-errors-express/README.md

 All options are optional.

-- `opts.log` function with `(err, req, isExposed)` signature that can be used to log errors.
-Defaults to `console.error` for unexposed errors.
+- `opts.before` function with `(err, req, isExposed, cb)` signature that can be used to log errors for example.
+Defaults to logging with `console.error` for unexposed errors.
 - `opts.formatError` function with `(err, req, isExposed)` signature which formats errors before passing to `res.json`

 Returns an Express middleware.
+The HTTP response is only sent after the `before` function's callback is called.
+This is useful if we want to include an error ID received from a remote error logging service (e.g. service) as part of the response.

 If an exposed error has a `detail` property, it will by default be included as part of the JSON response.